TU-Clausthal-Rendering/Mufflon/doc/FileFormat.md

                 | <texture>,            // OR anisotropic roughness and angle in radiant [0,1]^2 x [0,π]
                                         // OR a texture with one or three channels (relative path)
                                         // DEFAULT: 0.5
-    "albedo": [r,g,b] | <texture>       // vec3 [0,1]^3 for the color OR an RGB texture (relative path)
+	"ndf": "{BS,GGX,Cos}",				// Name of the normal distribution function "albedo": [r,g,b] | <texture>       // vec3 [0,1]^3 for the color OR an RGB texture (relative path)
                                         // DEFAULT: [0.5, 0.5, 0.5]